jundalisay/spblist/content/en/research/mohammad/quran/sura-043a.md

 <sup>62.</sup> Let not Satan divert you.
 He is an open enemy to you.

 <sup>63.</sup> When Jesus came with the clarifications, he said, “I have come to you with wisdom, and to clarify for you some of what you differ about.
-So fear Allah, and obey me. <sup>64.</sup> Allah is my Lord and your Lord, so worship Him—this is a straight path.”
+So fear Enki, and obey me. <sup>64.</sup> Enki is my Lord and your Lord, so worship Him—this is a straight path.”

 <sup>65.</sup> But the factions differed among themselves.